frconor-ebook/meditations/_posts/2025-12-03-increase-my-faith.md

 Mary surely follows the divine plans.
 Lord, help me to see the divine plans in my life that you are at work all the time, doing things.

-"She visits her cousin St. Elizabeth and hears directly from her that praise for her faith: 'Blessed are you that have believed'" (Luke 1:45)**.**
+"She visits her cousin St. Elizabeth and hears directly from her that praise for her faith: 'Blessed are you that have believed'"(Luke 1:45)**.**

 It's pointed out to us that Elizabeth is the first to praise the faith of Mary.
-"Our Lady\'s faith has shown itself clearly in her perfect self-giving to God\'s plans\..."
+"Our Lady's faith has shown itself clearly in her perfect self-giving to God's plans\..."

 Perfect self-giving.
-"If that\'s what you want, Lord, then it\'s what I want also" (Josemaría Escrivá, *The Way*, Point 762).
+"If that's what you want, Lord, then it's what I want also" (Josemaría Escrivá, *The Way*, Point 762).

 I try to be available with faith.
 I try to obey with faith, fulfill my duties with faith.